allcentury/hyde/_posts/2017-05-25-yard-github-pages.md

 $ yardoc
 ```

-The output is actually put in `doc`.
+The output is actually put in the directory `doc`.
 In order to change that you need to run:

 ```shell
 $ yardoc -o docs